thebushschool/cpjava/lessons/week15/readme.md

 ## Week 15 - 5/11

+## Apology for missing class today (May 11th)!
+* I am so sorry to have missed class today.
+Please our planned activity below.
+I am making amends by posting some interesting sketches [to this site](plan/inspitation.md) for you to ponder in inspiration for your final project.
+Please schedule 1-1 time with me on Calendly below to discuss your ideas!
+*

 ## Learning Objectives
 * All pending assignments are due in Student Portfolio by May 14th
 * Class time for working on Assignments and answer questions about them